Preparing for Adverse Weather

 - Allow workers to take time off as paid annual leave

-It is important that you deal with any lateness empathetically and don’t take disciplinary action unless there is evidence the employee is taking advantage of the situation.
+Be understanding when addressing lateness and only take disciplinary action if necessary.
 False accusations contribute to a hostile working environment, and could lead to a claim of constructive dismissal if pushed too far.

 How to prepare in advance